 How do we deal with that competition?
 The instinct in business is to outperform them all by providing superior services and lower prices.
 However, there’s a ceiling to that because we can’t please everybody while trying to stay profitable.

 Nature’s response, on the other hand, is sidestepping competition so that everybody gets a slice of the pie.
 After all, there’s this Competitive Exclusion Principle where two competitors that use the same limiting resource cannot coexist.
 One has to give way by death, migration or extinction.
 Another way is by moving on to something else (using another resource to avoid competition).

-We can also apply that to the logistics industry and most other businesses in general.
-Instead of competing head on, we can avoid the competition all together by specialising in certain tasks and industries.
+We can also apply it to the logistics industry and most other businesses in general.
+Instead of competing head-on, we can avoid the competition altogether by specialising in certain tasks and industries.
 For example, there are logistics companies that specialise in servicing the retail sector.
-Others focus on manufacturing (whether delivering the raw materials or finished goods).
+Others focus on manufacturing (whether delivering raw materials or finished goods).
 There are also others that cater to a wide variety of clients but later on focus on the specialised.

 Specialisation is also about focusing and becoming the best.
 It can do wonders in drastically improving the operations, as well as cutting down costs.
 It’s similar to the manufacture of the Model T automobile, as said by Henry Ford: “Any customer can have a car painted any colour that he wants so long as it is black.”
 This standardisation and specialisation allowed the Ford Motor Company to produce automobiles at scale and at costs affordable to the rising middle class back then.

 It’s how nature works.
 Although there are predators and head-to-head competitions, sidestepping competition is nature’s strategy in promoting biodiversity.
 This way, various resources are being consumed.
 The evolutionary pressure also forces organisms to find other ways to survive and thrive.